maxbergmark/countdown-numbers-game/README.md

 The OpenCL version is implemented using PyOpenCL.
 To run it, use:

-	python countdown_cl.py
+	python countdown_cl.py <output_filename>

 In this case, we don't redirect output to a file, since the script handles the file output on its own.
+Instead we supply the filename as an optional command line argument.

 ## Partial results